JD Supra France

 Featured documents

-- Investment in French real estate: France-Luxembourg double tax treaty changes
+- Investment in real estate: France-German double tax treaty changes

-On 5 September 2014, the Governments of France and Luxembourg signed an amendment to the France-Luxembourg treaty dated 1 April 1958 (the “Treaty”), which will have an impact in the future for certain investments in French real estate.
-Indeed, the amendment introduces new provisions under...
+On 31 March 2015, the Governments of France and Germany signed an amendment to the France-German treaty dated (the “Treaty”), which will have an impact in the future for certain investments in real estate.
+For France, this amendment follows the amendment to France-Luxembourg signed on 5 September...